Knot invariants and higher representation theory I: diagrammatic and geometric categorification of tensor products

 The action on these categories plays a similar role to the actions of equivariant cohomology studied by Lauda in \cite{LauSL21,LauSL2} and Khovanov-Lauda in \cite{KLIII}; it shows by direct construction that the set of diagrams conjectured by Khovanov and Lauda to give a basis of 2-morphisms indeed does (because there is no linear combination of them that acts trivially on all categories $\cata^\bla$). \begin{thm} The 2-category $\tU$ is nondegenerate (in the sense of \cite[Definition 3.15]{KLIII}) over any field. \end{thm}

 Let us now summarize the structure of the paper. \begin{itemize} \item In Section \ref{sec:categorification}, we discuss the basics of the 2-category $\tU$, and prove it acts on $\cata^\la$.
 This is accomplished by the construction of categorifications $\tU^-_i$ for the minimal non-solvable parabolics $U(\mathfrak{p}_i)$.
 These categories carry a mixture of the characteristics of $U(\mathfrak{b})$ and $U(\mathfrak{sl}_2)$; an appropriate non-degeneracy result is already known for both of these algebras separately.
 By modifying the proofs of these previous results, we can show that $\tU_i^-$ acts on $\cata^\la$.
 It is an easy consequence of this that the full $\tU$ acts, which proves Theorem \ref{nond}. \item In Section \ref{sec:KL}, we define the algebras $\alg^\bla$.
 As far as we know, these algebras are new to the literature, but are constructed using the familiar tool of Khovanov-Lauda's graphical calculus.
 This graphical calculus gives an easy description of the action of the category $\tU$.
 We also study the relationship of this category to $\alg^{(\la_1+\cdots +\la_\ell)}$. \item In Section \ref{sec:standard}, we develop a special class of modules which we term {\bf standard modules}, which categorify pure tensors.
 These are typically not the standard modules of a quasi-hereditary structure, but rather of a weaker standardly stratified structure.
-Amongst other things, these modules will prove crucial as ``test'' objects for understanding how functors decategorify. \item In Section \ref{sec:quiver-varieties}, we discuss Zheng's geometric construction and its analytic analogue, and show how in the cases where this makes sense (most importantly, $\fg$ must be of symmetric type), Zheng's construction essentially coincides with ours. \item In Section \ref{sec:type-A}, we consider the case $\fg=\mathfrak{sl}_n$ or $\widehat{\mathfrak{sl}}_n$.
+Amongst other things, these modules will prove crucial as ``test'' objects for understanding how functors decategorify. \item In Section \ref{sec:type-A}, we consider the case $\fg=\mathfrak{sl}_n$ or $\widehat{\mathfrak{sl}}_n$.
 In this case, we employ results of Brundan and Kleshchev to show that $\alg^\bla$ is in fact the endomorphism algebra of a projective in a parabolic category $\cO$ in finite type and in the representation category of the cyclotomic $q$-Schur algebra in affine type.
-This result will be important for comparing our construction of knot homology in the sequel to versions previously defined using category $\cO$.
+This result will be important for comparing our construction of knot homology in the sequel to versions previously defined using category $\cO$. \end{itemize}